 The best thing to do would be after your divorce to contact your life insurance company after and to update the beneficiary designations on retirement plans, life insurance policies, annuities, survivor’s benefits, and all similar benefit plans.

-Alternatively if the insured has passed away then one thing that can be done to stop an insurance company from paying a former spouse after the death of an insured is to give written notice by certified mail to the insurer at its home office that the designation of the former spouse is not effective under Texas Family Code §9.301.
+Alternatively if the insured has passed away then one thing that can be done to stop an insurance company from paying a former spouse after the death of an insured is to give written notice by certified mail to the insurer at its home office that the designation of the former spouse is not valid under Texas Family Code §9.301.

 What could the ex-husband have done to prevent his predicament?

 In the husband’s case, he could either have made sure a provision was placed in the divorce decree designating him as a beneficiary of the insurance policy.
-Alternatively, after the divorce he could have beneficiary re-designated as a beneficiary.
+Alternatively, after the divorce, he could have beneficiary re-designated as a beneficiary.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce”